Covid-19’s first wave largely missed southern Italy. The second wave is hitting it hard.

 “Are we dramatizing it?” the governor, Vincenzo De Luca, wrote on his official Facebook page.
 “No, simply doing a calculation that will prevent us from a crushing situation in our hospitals.”

 During the first wave, Lombardy — the northern region that includes Milan — accounted for about one-third of all infections.
 Now, it accounts for one-sixth, even though it has seen cases rebound sharply as well.
-Among Italian regions, Lazio, the area around Rome, has the highest number of people hospitalized with covid-19; Lombardy and Campania are next behind.
+Lazio, the area around Rome, has the highest number of people hospitalized with covid-19; Lombardy and Campania are next behind.

 Perhaps the most startling aspect is how quickly the virus has surged in the south.
 Some regions went for days over the summer without detecting a single case.
 In mid-June, Campania had 125 people known to be infected with the virus.
 Now, it has more than 13,000.